Judge Orders House Arrest For SC Foster Father Accused Of Killing 3-Year-Old Victoria Rose Smith

 Jerry Austin Robinson, husband of former “Worst Cooks in America” winner Ariel Robinson, appeared before Judge Letitia Verdin Friday morning.

-According to WYFF, Verdin set Jerry Austin Robinson’s bond at $150,000, under the conditions that he will be on house arrest with GPS monitoring and he can’t contact anyone under 18.
+Verdin set Jerry Robinson’s surety bond at $150,000, under the conditions that he will be on house arrest with GPS monitoring and he can’t contact anyone under 18, according to Fox Carolina.

-Jerry and Ariel Robinson are both charged with homicide by child abuse in the January 14 murder of his foster daughter Victoria “Tori” Rose Smith in Simpsonville, South Carolina.
+Jerry and Ariel Robinson are both charged with homicide by child abuse in the January 14 murder of their foster daughter Victoria Rose Smith in Simpsonville, South Carolina.
 The Robinsons were scheduled to adopt Victoria on January 19 — the day they were charged in her murder.

 Jerry Robinson’s attorney Lucas Craig Marchant had requested a $50,000 surety bond for his client, according to court records.

-In Ariel Robinson’s court hearing in February, assistant solicitor Christy Sustakovitch revealed several bombshells in the case — including the fact that it appeared that Jerry Robinson turned on his wife after they were arrested in Victoria’s murder.
+In Ariel Robinson’s court hearing, assistant solicitor Christy Kednocker–Sustakovitch revealed several bombshells in the case — including the fact that it appeared that Jerry Robinson turned on his wife after they were arrested in Victoria’s murder.

+In Friday’s hearing, the prosecution said that Jerry claimed his wife had beaten Victoria several times before.
+He said Ariel physically abused Victoria more than the other children, according to WYFF.

+GET SOUTH CAROLINA’S LATEST NEWS IN YOUR INBOX …

-Jerry Austin Robinson, 34, told authorities he had never hurt Tori, according to Sustakovitch.
+Jerry Austin Robinson, 34, told authorities he had never hurt Tori, according to Kednocker-Sustakovitch.
 He said Ariel Robinson beat the 3-year-old with a belt, paddle, and other objects.

-GET SOUTH CAROLINA’S LATEST NEWS IN YOUR INBOX …

-Ariel Robinson’s husband said he was outside when the beating occurred on January 14, but when he came inside and saw Tori’s body, he looked at his wife and said “you’ve gone too far.”
+Ariel Robinson’s husband told police he was outside when the beating occurred on January 14, but when he came inside and saw Tori’s body, he looked at his wife and said “you’ve gone too far.”

 Jerry Robinson said that they bathed Tori in epsom salts and he went to the store to get medicine for the bruising around 1 p.m. before he returned and called 911, according to his statement to authorities.

-Jerry Robinson placed the chilling 911 call around 2 p.m. on January 14.
+Jerry Robinson placed a chilling 911 call (below) around 2 p.m. on January 14.
 He said his daughter drank a lot of water and they were trying to do CPR on her.

+First responders said Tori’s body was covered in deep bruises and abrasions, according to the prosecution.
+They immediately alerted police of possible child abuse, according to the heavily redacted police report.

+Victoria Rose Smith was pronounced dead at the hospital on January 14.
+The medical examiner said she died of blunt-force trauma.

 WANNA SOUND OFF